-The most common arguments you’ll hear from couples is where they’re deciding to eat.
+The most common arguments you’ll hear from couples is about where they’re deciding to eat.
 It’s even the butt of many, many memes online.
 [Read: 18 relationship turns offs that can ruin your romance]

-It does not necessarily cause breakups, but it can annoy people and can even be the cause of fighting, or worse, the dreaded silent treatment.
+It does not necessarily cause breakups, but it can annoy people and can even be the cause of the fighting, or worse, the dreaded silent treatment.
 When this happens frequently, there is a chance that it can affect the whole dynamic of your relationship.

 When making huge decisions about your relationship, taking too much time can allow for other developments too, and not all of them are positive.

 For example, if you take too long to answer a marriage proposal or make the proposal, you’re screwed.
 But when it comes to decisions like where or when to move in together, it can cause tangible repercussions like real estate price surges.